Undercook1799/dns-performance/README.md

-# DNS Performance Test
+# What is this?

-Shell script to test the performance of the most popular DNS resolvers from your location.
+Shell script to test the performance of DNS resolvers from your location.

 # What's Changed From The Original Repository?

 Modified Stuff from the [original](https://github.com/cleanbrowsing/dnsperftest):

 - Changed default included servers:

   - Cloudflare's 1.1.1.1 & 2606:4700:4700::1111
   - Quad9's 9.9.9.9 & 2620:fe::fe
   - Adguard's Default 94.140.14.14 & 2a10:50c0::ad1:ff